Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater guppy fish

-The popularity of guppy fish is not only because of their attractive looks but also because they are adaptable to different water conditions.
+Guppy fish are popular not only because of their attractive looks but also because they are adaptable to different water conditions.

-They live in a group, so it will be best if you keep Guppies in the set of three.
-It won’t be a problem as they are very easy to look after.
-The water temperature for Guppies should range from 50o F to 82o F (10-28o C), and the fish tank capacity should be 1 gallon of water per Guppy.
+They live in a group, so it will be best if you keep Guppies in a set of three.
+It won’t be a problem, as they are very easy to look after.
+The water temperature for Guppies should range from 50o F to 82o F (10-28o C), and the fish tank capacity should be 1 gallon of water per Guppy fish.
 Also, make sure the water temperature is consistent.

 4. Mollies